tunapanda/wikonnect/README.md

 To populate the database with dummy data (defined in `server/db/seeds`), run `knex seed:run`.

-Now start your server! `yarn start`.
+Now start your server! `yarn start`

 If you see an Elasticsearch error, don't worry, you don't need Elasticsearch to run the app.